- Font size

 The NEC Group faces risks arising from defects in its products and services.
 Many of its products and services are used in "mission critical" situations where the adverse consequences of failure may be severe, exposing it to even greater risk.
 Product and service defects could make the NEC Group liable for damages incurred by its customers.
 Negative publicity concerning these problems could also make it more difficult to convince customers to buy the NEC Group's products and services.

-In order to prevent the defects of products and services or the unprofitable projects, the NEC Group takes thorough measures to control risks in projects such as system development projects from the beginning of business negotiation, through understanding on customer’s confirmed system requirements or technical difficulties, and quality control measures on hardware and software of which systems consist.
+In order to prevent the defects of products and services or unprofitable projects, the NEC Group takes thorough measures to control risks in projects such as system development projects from the beginning of business negotiation, through understanding of customer's confirmed system requirements or technical difficulties, and quality control measures on hardware and software of which systems consist.
 However, it is difficult to prevent them completely.
-The defects of its products or services or the unprofitable projects could hurt the NEC Group’s business, results of operations and financial condition.
+The defects of its products or services or unprofitable projects could hurt the NEC Group's business, results of operations and financial condition.

 The NEC Group's manufacturing operations depend on obtaining deliveries of raw materials, components, equipment, and other supplies in a timely manner.
 In some cases, the NEC Group purchases on a just-in-time basis.
 Because the products that the NEC Group purchases are often complex or specialized, it may be difficult for the NEC Group to substitute one supplier for another or one product for another.
 Some products are available only from a limited number of suppliers or a single supplier.
 Although the NEC Group believes that supplies of the raw materials, components, equipment, and other supplies that the NEC Group uses are currently adequate, shortages in critical materials could occur due to an interruption in supply or an increase in industry demand.
 In addition, a financial market disruption could pose liquidity or solvency risks for the NEC Group's suppliers, which could reduce its sources of supply or disrupt its supply chain.
 The NEC Group's results of operations would be hurt if it could not obtain adequate delivery of these supplies in a timely manner, or if it had to pay significantly more for them.
 Reliance on suppliers and industry supply conditions generally involve several risks, including: